nstanford5/ERC20/ERC20.md

 Events emit at significant actions of the program.
 Events allow monitoring of Reach program actions, they contain a `when` and a `what`. `when` is the time the Event was emitted from the consensus network, `what` is an array of values from the Event.

 The significant actions of our program are `Transfer` and `Approval`.
-We'll add this code to our `Events`
+We'll add this code to our `Events`.

 ###### index.rsh
 ```js
   const E = Events({